VanshOnGit/ContraSage/README.md

 - Works with `.pdf`, `.txt`, and `.md` files
 - Uses a local AI model (Mistral via Ollama) — fast and private
 - Gives clear results with file names and reasons
-- Lets you download a CSV or PDF of all contradictions found
+- Lets you download a CSV of all contradictions found

 **Note:** Since Ollama runs locally on your machine, ContraSage cannot be deployed to public platforms like Streamlit Cloud.